learnk8s/learnk8s.io/_blog/why-kube/index.md

 - **easier to iterate on**, since adding features happens independently
 - **resilient** — the overall service can still function despite one of the components not being available

-Smaller services are great from a product and development perspective.
+Smaller services are excellent from a product and development perspective.

 _But how does that cultural shift impact the infrastructure?_